The History of Modern Marriage

 No matter which side of the issue you're on you have to admit that some marriages are bad for one or both parties involved.
 This has always been the case and in the United States it has been a far reaching issue that at times gets very fickle responses.

 The battery of women and children has garnered much attention and awareness but not in all its forms.
 In fact the issue of marital rape has almost been a non-issue.
 The reasons for this go back to an older thinking, that a woman in effect belongs to her husband.
 In the 17th century Chief Justice Mathew Hale said, "The husband cannot be guilty of a rape committed by himself upon his lawful wife, for by their mutual matrimonial consent and contract, the wife hath given herself in kind unto the husband which she cannot retract."
+In modern terms this means a wife cannot legally decline her husband's advances for any reason because she is in essence his to use as he wishes.
 As horrible as that was it made it into the American law system.
 Most states until fairly recently defined rape as, "Sexual intercourse with a woman not his wife without her consent."
 It wasn't until 1993 that marital rape became a crime in all fifty states.
 However there are still exemptions to prosecuting a man for marital rape in thirty-three states.
 Some of these exemptions include when a woman is mentally or physically unable to consent, when she is asleep, unconscious, etc. Women's rights activists are baffled by these laws.
 When should it ever be legal to have sex with an unconscious woman?!
 Surely by her being married doesn't change the fact she's unable to consent to sex or its consequences.

 Domestic Violence was first seen in the law in the year 700BC.
 Ancient Romans at this time declared that once married a man had every right to beat his wife for any reason and to any degree he saw fit.
-In those days if a woman was found guilty a crime it was her husband who would see the punishment for it so this law was used as a deterrent for women to get their husbands in legal trouble.
-This may have been the origin of the phrase "rule of thumb" as the sticks used to beat these women were not supposed to be thicker than the man's thumb.
+In those days if a woman was found guilty a crime it would be her husband who would receive the punishment for it, so this law was used as a deterrent for women to get their husbands in legal trouble.
+This may have been the origin of the phrase "rule of thumb" as the switches used to beat these women were not supposed to be thicker than the man's thumb.

 Currently there are no laws, shelters, or resources for men who find themselves the victims of domestic abuse.
 This issue has been a pretty silent one but not because it doesn't exist, more because of he stigmas attached to it.